 Geomatics is an umbrella term for disciplines and technology for collection, storage, analysis and visualization of geographical data.
 Geomatics includes amongst others cartography, map production, geodesy, geodata collection, remote sensing, spatial analysis and geographical information systems.

 The geomatics group at Karlstad University.

-The subject Geomatics offers a Bachelor of Engineering in Surveying Technology and Geographical IT, which comprises foundational courses in geodesy, mathematics, programming, database technology, cartography, GIS, remote sensing and real estate law.
-Specialised courses are offered in GIS analysis, GPS measuring techniques, construction surveying, software development and scientific methods.
-The programme includes a practical component where students complete a practical placement – perhaps leading to contact with a prospective employer.
+Geomatics offers a Bachelor of Engineering in Surveying Technology and Geographical IT, comprising basic courses in geodesy, mathematics, programming, database technology, cartography, GIS, remote sensing and real estate law.
+Specialised courses are offered in GIS analysis, GPS measuring techniques, remote sensing, construction surveying, software development and scientific methods.
+The programme includes a practical component where students complete a practical placement – perhaps leading to contact with a future employer.
 The programme concludes with a larger independent degree project with a specialisation of your choice.

 We also offer a Bachelor’s programme in Land Surveying and Cartography, specialising in cartographic and measurement techniques.
 This programme is similar to the engineering programme, but includes less mathematics and therefore has lower entry requirements.
 Instead of geographic analyses, the programme focuses on measurement, mapping and visualisation, project management and business administration.
 Students are given skills that are in demand at consulting and construction companies.
 This programme also includes a practical component and concludes with a degree project.

 Research at Geomatics is focused on the development of novel technical methods and discovery of new knowledge and insights in the fields of geodesy, satellite and UAV remote sensing, spatial analyses/space syntax, risk and catastrophe modelling, earth observation, sustainability and archaeology.